How Long Is Too Long Without Sex in a Relationship?

 If you’re concerned about the frequency of sex in your relationship, tell your partner how you’re feeling and that you feel neglected.
 Even more important, ask them how they are feeling — be compassionate and encourage them to air any anxieties or concerns they may have.

-Once the serious stuff is over, you can start to get experimental.
+Once the serious stuff is over, you can start to get experimental and have fun spicing things up!
 Try:

 • Talking about your sexual fantasies.